Skip to Main Content

 • Compare multiple lenders.
 Comparison shopping can help ensure you find the best private student loan for your needs and budget.
 It can also ensure you meet the lender's demographic qualifications, such as age and citizenship.

 • Polish your credit.
-While most federal loans don't require a credit check, private lenders will want to know you have good credit and income - or have a cosigner with both.
+While most federal loans don't require a credit check, private lenders will want to know you have good credit and income, or have a cosigner with both.

-Keep in mind: Applying with a cosigner who has good credit and income can help increase your chances of getting approved for a private student loan at a good rate.
+Applying with a cosigner who has good credit and income can help increase your chances of getting approved for a private student loan at a good rate.

 Jamie Young contributed to the reporting for this article.